CollinM254/ShapeVoice/README.md

-# Nefters
+# ShapeVoice
-Landing page for NFT marketplace.
-Built with HTML, CSS and Javascript.
-This project was completed as a module project  at Jagaad Academy
+Landing page UI for a payment system.